 Some platforms require a special link that'll be emailed to them before the webinar starts.
 On some platforms, your audience will have the ability to call in and attend by dialing a specific phone number.

 Remember to read through the documentation of your chosen platform so you can set up all the necessary emails to ensure your audience doesn't miss the webinar.

 4. Post-Webinar Follow Up

 Finally, once the webinar is over, you’ll want to follow up with audience members who registered but didn't show up.
-You can send them a replay link and give them a limited timeframe such as 24 or 48 hours to view the recording.
+Send them a replay link and give them a limited time frame such as 24 or 48 hours to view the recording.

 You can also send a special-offer email if your webinar was focused on a sales pitch and remind them when the offer expires.

 5 Quick Webinar Slide Design Trends for 2020

 The design of your webinar can make or break your webinar.
 If you've got a design that makes it hard to read the slides, people will lose interest.
 Having a nice design will make your presentation look and feel more professional.